Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 - `LspServerProvider` for standard LSP-based language support;
 - `EditorFormatterProvider` for document and range formatting;
 - request, result, connection, and server-definition data types;
-- `EditorExtensionPoints`, the canonical extension point identifiers.
+- `EditorExtensionPoints`, the canonical extension point identifiers;
+- declarative project forms, progress events, terminal setup actions, and command execution;
+- `ProjectExtensionPoints`, the canonical project contribution identifiers.

 An LSP plugin should normally use `LspServerProvider`.
 Direct `EditorLanguageProvider` implementations are intended for integrations that cannot be represented by the LSP adapter.